-Ref Standard Producer Guidance 2.10 HACCP 5 & 11 Growers must follow all statutory label requirements.
+Ref Standard Requirements 2.10 HACCP 5 & 11 Growers must follow all statutory label requirements.
 For example: Never exceed the maximum dose at any one application Compliance with maximum total doses in repeated applications Compliance with all other statutory label requirements.
-2.11 Revised Application of insecticides to oilseed rape must be during appropriate times of the day.
+2.11 Application of insecticides to oilseed rape must be during appropriate times of the day.
 Growers must avoid bright weather and mid-day applications to protect and minimise any potential harmful effect on bees.
-Applications must be during: 2.12 Revised Waste materials must be disposed of via a registered waste carrier.
+Applications must be during: Early morning Late evening Dull days.
+2.12 Waste materials must be disposed of via a registered waste carrier.
 Waste disposal notes/receipts must be retained.
-Waste materials include: • Metal • Plastics (including PPP containers) • Fertiliser tote bags • Glass • Paper.
+Waste materials include: Metal Plastics (including PPP containers) Fertiliser tote bags Glass Paper.
 Excess spray washing must be disposed of either by spraying an under dosed area of the field or via a registered waste carrier.
 The Code of Practice for Using Plant Protection in Scotland must be followed and can be viewed here.
 2.13 Growers must use a registered BASIS advisor.
-If an advisor, consultant or trade rep advises on the grower's farm, it is the grower's responsibility to ensure the adviser is a member of the current BASIS professional register.
+If an advisor, consultant or trade rep advises on the grower's farm, it is the grower's responsibility to ensure the advisor is a member of the current BASIS professional register.